erf/elite/README.md

 You can omit arguments after *tag* and replace with *children*.

-`set` replaces the innerHTML of a parent element (or id) with a given element or array of elements.
+`set` replaces the innerHTML of a parent with a given element or array of elements.

 I build children using `Document.createDocumentFragment` for performance.